aporlowski/pi-sdr/README.md

  ![P25 Tuning](/images/p25-tuning.png)

-### Configure and Launch OP25 Software to Listen to P25 Commuincation
+### Configure and Launch OP25 Software to Listen to P25 Communication

 Now we will use the OP25 software to demodulate the digital P25 voice communications.

-1. Change to the op25 reciver application directory
+1. Change to the op25 receiver application directory

 ```
 $ cd Documents/op25/op25/gr-op25_repeater/apps/
 ```

-2. Set the control channel frequency to tat identified above.
+2. Set the control channel frequency to that identified above.

 ```
 ./setTrunkFreq.sh 858.4875    (this modiefies op25.sh, but we may need to modify further for -q and -o)
 ```

 3. Launch OP25 using the command below.
-Substitue your correct `ppm` offset after the `-q` option.
+Substitute your correct `ppm` offset after the `-q` option.
 With my purpose-built dongle it is 0.
 For my cheap dongle it is 28.

 ```
 ./rx.py --nocrypt --args "rtl" --gains 'lna:36' -S 960000 -X -q 0 -o 28000 -v 1 -2 -V -U -T trunk.tsv 2> stderr.2
 ```

-There are many options include to the `rx.py` program, that I will desribe below.
+There are many options include to the `rx.py` program, that I will describe below.

 `--nocrypt`: some P25 signals are encrypted, this will filter out encrypted communication as they will only come across sounding like noise.

 `--args "rtl`: this tells the OP25 software that you are using an rtl-sdr type dongle

-`--gains 'lna:36` this controls the low noise amplifier to increase the strenth of the signal (and also some of the noise) I believe this value is 36 dB, similar to the LNA option in the `input tab` of GQRX.
+`--gains 'lna:36` this controls the low noise amplifier to increase the strength of the signal (and also some of the noise) I believe this value is 36 dB, similar to the LNA option in the `input tab` of GQRX.

 `-S 960000` this is the sample range.
 Our SDR will monitor 960,000 kHz of bandwidth.

-> The dongle is likely capable of more, however, I found with a value closer to the dongles reported capability (2,400,000) I was recieving many `OOOOOOOOO` errors in the stderr.2 file.
+> The dongle is likely capable of more, however, I found with a value closer to the dongles reported capability (2,400,000) I was receiving many `OOOOOOOOO` errors in the stderr.2 file.
 This is indicative that the SDR is overworked, or the computer can not keep up with the sample size.

 `-X` The OP25 software will attempt to auto-tune to the frequency.
 It only works if you are close.
 You will see a number such as `Frequency 858.487500(-266)` at the bottom of the terminal.
 This shows it has autotuned -266 hz to center on the signal.